Edward M. Abse, Ph.D.

 Richmond, VA 23220

-His current research in medical anthropology is multi-sited (binational), and involves the study of how the Mixtecs (another indigenous people of the highlands of southern Mexico) -- both in the sizable immigrant community in Richmond and in their communities of origin -- engage with modern healthcare systems and/or traditional medicine when seeking diagnosis and treatment of illnesses.
+Abse’s developing research program in medical anthropology is multi-sited (binational) and involves the study of how the Mixtecs (another indigenous people of the highlands of southern Mexico) -- both in the sizable immigrant community in Richmond and in their communities of origin -- engage with modern healthcare systems and/or traditional medicine when seeking diagnosis and treatment of illnesses.
 This comparative study is designed to enable the analysis of dissimilar adverse health conditions associated with rural Mexican vs. U.S. urban environments, as well as cultural continuities and change in beliefs and practices related to disease subsequent to permanent migration and varying degrees of acculturation.
-The research also involves the exploration of related problems in access to clinical (biomedical) health care, in order to discern whatever incongruent understands, expectations, and priorities might exist between members of the indigenous community and healthcare providers which result in underutilization or avoidance of available medical services.
-Ultimately, the purpose of this research is twofold, both theoretical and pragmatic, respectively: (1) to contribute to the development of interpretive models in medical anthropology of traditional cultures undergoing transformations in the context of globalization, and (2) to identify issues of miscommunication, incommensurable disease etiologies, and other impediments to the optimum delivery and utilization of institutional health care services for immigrant populations in Richmond, with a view to developing proposals for the effective solution of these problems.
+The research also involves the exploration of related problems in access to clinical (biomedical) health care, in order to discern whatever incongruent understandings, expectations and priorities might exist between members of the indigenous community and healthcare providers which result in underutilization or avoidance of available medical services.

 Ph.D.
 Anthropology, University of Virginia, 2007

 M.Sc.
 Social Anthropology, London School of Economics and Political Science, 1985

 Forthcoming Where the Sun Hides: Shamanism, the Rise of Sorcery, and Transformations of Mazatec Religious Life (University of New Mexico Press).